cantstopcoding/vegan_recipes_sinatra_app/notes.md

       - Build your `post` signup route

 PART 3 — CRUD
--[] 14.
+-[x] 14.
 Create your PostsController

-      -Mount new controller in ApplicationController with use PostsController
+      - Mount new controller in ApplicationController with use PostsController

 -[] 15.
 Implement READ functionality

-      -Create get '/posts' route
+      - Create get '/posts' route
-      -Create index.erb view
+      - Create index.erb view
 -[] 16.
 Implement CREATE functionality

-      -Create get '/posts/new' to render form
+      - Create get '/posts/new' to render form
-      -Create new.erb
+      - Create new.erb
-      -Create post "/posts" do to create new post
+      - Create post "/posts" do to create new post
 -[] 17.
 Implement UPDATE functionality

       -Confirm use Rack::MethodOverride in config.ru